Alisha201/Consul-service-discovery-project/README.md

 - The role of Consul as a service registry
 - How load balancers distribute traffic across multiple servers
 - How services can dynamically discover each other without hardcoded endpoints

+ ## Future Improvements

+Some possible improvements for this project include:

+- Automating infrastructure provisioning using Terraform
+- Automating configuration using Ansible